Singapore footballer Irfan Fandi set for trials at English Premier League clubs

 “It all started when my brother Ilhan went to London.
 And from there, my dad had contact with one of the English scouts,” said Irfan.

-“This scout has trials with other clubs as well, but there are two that are big which I know can bring me further in football.”
+“This scout has trials with other clubs lined up as well, but there are two that are big which I know can bring me further in football.”

 Irfan said he has sent his curriculum vitae and footage of games he has played in to clubs that may be interested in him.